bodar/utterlyidle-snoopy/README.md

-Bridge between waitrest and utterlyidle: snooping real traffic and recording it in waitrest
+# Bridge between waitrest and utterlyidle

+Snooping real traffic and recording it in waitrest